Vvkmnn/books/README.md

 books
 ======

-These are a collection of books & resources I've enjoyed learning from and often come back to.
+These are a collection of books & resources I'm either in the process of reading, going to read, or have already read and love referencing.

-All code included here is my own interpretation unless otherwise referenced, and should in no way reflect on the authors & works used.
-I am thankful to all these amazing people who took the time to publish such excellent materials; especially the ones who used open source standards.
+All code included here is my own interpretation unless otherwise stated, and should in no way reflect on the authors & works used.

+I am thankful to all these amazing people who took the time to publish such excellent materials; especially those who used open source standards.
 I have created this collection so they may can provide as much value to the next student as they did to me.

 <br><br><br><br>